NoobCoder12/WeatherApp/README.md

 Create a .env file in the root directory with the following content:

 WEATHER_API_KEY=your_api_key_here

+Replace your_api_key_here with your actual API key from OpenWeatherMap.

 5. Apply migrations and run the server